Chloe-323/chess-engine-sandbox/README.md

 A chess game featuring a Pygame-based graphical interface and a simple AI opponent.
 Built with Python and the `python-chess` library.

 ## Features
-- Play against an AI opponent or yourself (human vs human)
+- Play against an AI opponent
 - Simple but effective AI using minimax algorithm with material evaluation
 - Game over detection with visual feedback (checkmate, stalemate, draw conditions)
 - Legal move highlighting